tdukart/tts-loader/README.md

 ## Requirements

 Since this uses functionality built into macOS (f/k/a OS X), a Mac is required.
-This was developed and tested on Sierra, but should work on any version of macOS or OS X.
+This was developed and tested on Sierra 10.12.5, but should work on any version of macOS or OS X.

 In addition to the standard Webpack requirements, ffmpeg is required.
 It's easiest installed with [Homebrew](https://brew.sh):